redolution/gekkoboot/README.md

 If this is inconvenient, consider upgrading to PicoBoot.

 > [!TIP]
-> Alternatively, if iplboot is already installed, or you have access to another
+> Alternatively, if gekkoboot is already installed, or you have access to another
 > boot method, you can disconnect the modchip from its cable and reconnect it
 > while the system is running.
 > This will disable write protection, and you can run the updater from there.